Travel Companion Exchange: Founder

 The titles were all well received by the public, and in total, he sold approximately 120,000 copies of the books.

 In 1997, he married Eul Lee, whom he had met through TCE.
 She became his partner in the business as well – in fact, the demands of the work were such that they could only drive to Philadelphia for a few days for their honeymoon.

 Revival

 After his retirement, Jurgen retained ownership of the domain names he had used for TCE as well as several other travel related domains.
-In 2011 he sold the www.travelcompanionexchange.com domain to a former member of TCE, who revived it as an Internet-only travel companion matching service.
+In 2011 he sold the www.travelcompanionexchange.com domain to Brian Eugene, a former member of TCE, who revived it as an Internet-only travel companion matching service.